atomiclabs/hyperdex/MAINTAINING.md

 $ ./signedchecksum
 ```

-It will create a file called `SHASUMS256.txt.asc`, you should manually upload this file to the GitHub release.
+It will create a file called `SHASUMS256.txt.asc` that you need to upload to the GitHub release manually.